megalomega/RailMapTransformation-release/README.md

 - With this approach, bus lines, ferries and all sorts of transit systems can be animated, but in the case of Hobart (the buslines each have a psuedo-metro map, but no cohesive network map), Darwin, Canberra, the maps are usually in True Geography form

-## Misc.

-It depends on the complexity and scale of the region visualized, but on average (excluding an extreme amount of time spent on Melbourne Trams / NSW Regional) it took about 3 days per visualization.
-About 8 hours for line tracing, 6 hours for line mapping (plotting station points on the traced path data), at most an hour for the illustrator / after effects import step, about a day to figure out the composition (e.g. scaling the ruler, aligning the background), and 10 hours for rendering.

-The project also took 2 weeks of data preparation / research.

-## Questions?

-If you have any questions related to the Sydney/Adelaide RMT animation release, open an issue.
-For city/state/country requests, see [/r/MapVsGeo](https://reddit.com/r/MapVsGeo)

 ## Licenses